St. Jude storm: Netherlands

 The record for the highest gust in the country (for the month of October) was broken three times, with a 148.2 km/h gust measured in Texel, North Holland, a 151 km/h gust on Vlieland, Friesland, and the strongest gust of 152 km/h at Lauwersoog, De Marne in Groningen.
 Vlieland sustained winds of Force 11 for one hour, and Force 12 winds for at least 20 minutes.
 Two people were killed, a woman in Amsterdam and a man in Veenendaal, while at least 25 others were injured.

 Widespread damage was reported throughout the country, with thousands of trees falling down and damaging cars, gas lines, buildings, and causing disruption to transport.
 In Amsterdam, hundreds of trees were uprooted, destroying cars and sinking at least one houseboat on the city's canals.
 Roofs were blown off buildings and debris caused much of the city's tram services to come to a halt, while buses experienced heavy delays and the subway system was reportedly overcrowded.
 Amsterdam Centraal railway station was closed due to storm damage, and there was virtually no rail traffic in and around the city for most of the day, leaving thousands of travellers stranded.
 KLM cancelled 47 flights out of Schiphol airport, while many others experienced heavy delays.
 Municipal authorities closed most of the city's parks in addition to the Artis zoo, and several remained closed a day after the storm's passage, including the Vondelpark and Amstelpark.
-A photograph circulating on Twitter shows a ferris wheel in central Amsterdam that appears to be damaged but it turned out to be a planned demolition by the owners.
+A photograph circulating on Twitter showed a ferris wheel in central Amsterdam that appeared to be damaged but it turned out to be a planned demolition by the owners.

 Uploaded recordings of the storm in the Netherlands included a cyclist in Amsterdam narrowly escaping a falling tree at Haarlemmerplein, and video of a house roof being damaged by the high winds in Dokkum, Friesland.